Muaishaq/MFA/README.md

 # MFA
-Muaishaq Forex Academy is a user-friendly online platform for learning forex trading.
-It includes a registration form with manual payment support, saves student data to Google Sheets via Apps Script, and sends confirmation emails using EmailJS.
-It also features course selection, discount logic, and a countdown timer for early registration.
+Muaishaq Forex Academy is a structured online learning platform built to simplify forex education for beginners and aspiring traders.
+The website features:

+📋 A detailed registration form for course enrollment

+🧾 Manual payment handling with user-uploaded proof

+📊 Student data automatically logged to Google Sheets via Apps Script

+📧 Email confirmations sent using EmailJS

+🎯 Early bird discount system and countdown logic

+💡 Courses: Beginner, Intermediate, Advanced, and Full Course options

+The system is designed for seamless, low-cost management without requiring a full backend.